KelvinTegelaar/CIPP/README.md

 - The hosted version will always be the latest release and automatically updated.
 - You'll also receive a staging environment with the latest (nightly/beta) build, to see new features before anyone else.
 - You will receive priority on support issues reported on Github.
-- You will be able to make 1 priortized feature request per month.
+- You will be able to make 1 prioritized feature request per month.

 Sponsorship allows me to sink some more time into this project and keep it free, so please consider it. :)